rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 `optimize = false` increases it from 2.1GB to 3.5GB and `codegen-units = 0` to 4.1GB.

 MIR optimizations have little impact.
 Compared to the default `RUSTFLAGS="-Z mir-opt-level=1"`, level 0 adds 0.3GB and level 2 removes 0.2GB.
-As of January 2021 <!-- date: 2021-01 -->, inlining currently only happens in LLVM but this might change in the future.
+As of <!-- date: 2021-01 --> January 2021, inlining currently only happens in
+LLVM but this might change in the future.